ndd21/PHYS281/docs/index.md

   [here](https://choosealicense.com/)), such as an [MIT license](https://choosealicense.com/licenses/mit/) or [GPL license](https://choosealicense.com/licenses/gpl-3.0/).
-* Coding is often done as part of a community.
+* Programming is often done as part of a community.
 In such cases be kind and be inclusive.
 Take a look at, e.g., the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct).
 * If your code directly affects people or uses personal data, think about whether its design could contain or promote biases and if so whether it is possible to mitigate against them.